 - Lending guidelines: The housing crisis was caused in part by loose lending guidelines.
 People were able to finance over 100 percent of the value of their homes and when values stopped going up; they were underwater.
 Lending guidelines changed after the housing crisis making it harder to get a loan for a while.
 Now lending guidelines are loosening up again and we may see an increase in foreclosures.

-- Foreclosures: The more foreclosures there are the lower prices are, because supply increases.
-I doubt we will see the huge price decreases we saw during the housing crisis, but a large increase in foreclosures could easily cause prices to stop appreciation and decrease.
+- Foreclosures: The more foreclosures there are, the lower prices are because of supply increases.
+I doubt we will see the huge price decreases we saw during the housing crisis, but a large increase in foreclosures could easily cause prices to stop appreciating and decrease.
 With loser lending guidelines there is a greater chance of more foreclosures in our future.

-Given all the national and local factors that affect housing prices I think it is difficult for an individual investor to predict what hosing prices will do.
+Given all the national and local factors that affect housing prices, I think it is difficult for an individual investor to predict what housing prices will do.
 Prices could continue to rise or they could see a huge decrease as well if one of these variables changes.

-Are you the only one betting on appreciation?
+Are you the only one betting on housing appreciation?

 Can you predict housing prices in stagnant areas with no growth?